mcaliman/mcaliman.github.io/_posts/en/computer-programming/clojure/2023-09-09-a-list-of-books-on-clojure-1.md

 layout: post
 lang: en
 title: "A list of books on Clojure"
-excerpt: "Some information about the Clojure programming language"
+excerpt: "A list of Clojure books that I think are great"
 modified: 2023-09-09
 category: "Clojure"
 tags: [English,Clojure]